 - Physical assault against a student

 - Physical assault against an adult

 - Verbal abuse or threatening behaviour against a student

 - Verbal abuse or threatening behaviour against an adult

-- Use, or threat of use, of an offensive weapon or prohibited item.Prohibited items include:
+- Use, or threat of use, of an offensive weapon or prohibited item.
+Prohibited items include:

 - Knives and weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

+- · Lighters and matches

+- e-cigarettes and/or vapes

 - Fireworks

 - Pornographic images.

-- Bullying
+- Bullvina

 - Discriminatory abuse, e.g. racist, homophobic, biphobic, transphobic or ableist abuse

 - Serious damage to the reputation of the school